Wayneoween/dnd5e_story_hotdq/_posts/2019-12-18-Ches_27th_through_Tarsakh_7th.md

 The seventh day of our trip.
 We reached the dreaded "{% include glossary_link.html title="Mere of Dead Men" %}", an unholy stinking swamp.
 The weather has dropped since {% include glossary_link.html title="Waterdeep" %} and the road gradually became a mere trail.
-So this is the path between Neverwinter and
+So this is the path between {% include glossary_link.html title="Neverwinter" %} and
 {% include glossary_link.html title="Waterdeep" %}.
 The group has tried their best to get Ardret suspicious of the cultists, but to no avail.
 He has thus become suspicious to the group himself - is the cooperating with the cultists after all?
 The cultists meanwhile had